your mouth is either building your life or wrecking it.

 But it's not just about words.
-Proverbs 18 covers isolation, laziness, conflict, wealth, and friendship — all through the lens of how you show up and what comes out of your mouth.
+18 covers isolation, laziness, conflict, wealth, and friendship — all through the lens of how you show up and what comes out of your mouth.
 Let's get into it.

 First up, a warning about cutting yourself off from everyone: